stepicker/GifTastic/README.md

 ## How it works

-- A number of buttons contain the names of popular movies and TW shows.
+- A number of buttons contain the names of popular movies and TV shows.

 - A click on a button shows animated GIFs related to the corresponding show.